An Information-theoretic Approach to Machine-oriented Music Summarization: Experiments

 \subsection{Setup}

 We first compute each summarized version of the original datasets, converted to mono and downsampled to 22050Hz.
 This translates into summarizing the dataset, each song at a time, for each algorithm/heuristic and parameter combination we consider.
-For $G$, we consider output summary durations from 5s to 30s (every 5s), whereas for $E$, we consider summary durations from 1s to 6s (every 1s), since the original audio signals are shorter.
+For $G$, we consider summary durations from 5s to 30s (every 5s), whereas for $E$, we consider summary durations from 1s to 6s (every 1s), since the original signals are shorter.
 For the beginning, middle, and end sections, we also experimented with summary durations from 35s to 120s (every 5s) in $G$.
-Furthermore, we summarize the datasets with \GRASSHOPPER, LexRank, \LSA, and Support Sets, for vocabulary sizes ranging from 5\% to 30\% of the duration of the songs (in frames).
-We also consider 10-term phrases and use dampened tf-idf term weighting except for \LSA, where binary weighting is used \cite{Raposo2016}.
+Furthermore, we summarize the datasets with \ac{GRASSHOPPER}, LexRank, \ac{LSA}, and Support Sets, for vocabulary sizes ranging from 5\% to 30\% of the duration of the songs (in frames).
+We also consider 10-term phrases and use dampened tf-idf term weighting except for \ac{LSA}, where binary weighting is used \citep{Raposo2016}.
 We experimented with frame sizes of 0.05s, 0.10s, and 0.50s.
 When summarizing $E$ using the phrase-based methods, we exclude the 0.50s frame size experiments since it will lead to the original music files being described by only 2 phrases in many songs (because they are shorter than 15s), which prevents those algorithms from operating normally.
-When summarizing with the Gaussian sampler, we experimented both with and without the mean shift correction heuristic, in order to assess its impact.
+For the Gaussian sampler, we experimented both with and without the mean shift correction heuristic.

-After computing every song version, we estimated full-covariance \SGMs~for all of them, using each of the raw samples and Mel-scaled spectra audio descriptions.
-Then, we evaluated how much information is lost by each song version, when compared to the full song, by computing its relative entropy, i.e., the \KL~divergence from the original \SGM~to the corresponding summary \SGM~and take the average of these values for each summarized dataset version.
+After summarizing, we estimated full-covariance \acp{SGM} for all summaries, for both the raw samples and Mel-scaled spectra audio descriptions.
+Then, we evaluated how much information is lost by each summary, when compared to the full song, by computing its relative entropy, i.e., the \ac{KL} divergence from the original \ac{SGM} to the corresponding summary \ac{SGM} and take the average of these values for each summarized dataset version.
 This consists of the generic, task-agnostic evaluation procedure.